Q: What is Amazon GuardDuty?

 Q: What are the key benefits of Amazon GuardDuty?

-Amazon GuardDuty makes it easy for you to enable continuous monitoring of your AWS accounts, workloads, and data stored in Amazon S3.
+Amazon GuardDuty makes it easy for you to enable continuous monitoring of your Amazon Web Services accounts, workloads, and data stored in Amazon S3.
 It operates completely independently from your resources so there is no risk of performance or availability impacts to your workloads.
 It’s fully managed with integrated threat intelligence, anomaly detection, and machine learning.
 Amazon GuardDuty delivers detailed and actionable alerts that are easy to integrate with existing event management and workflow systems.
 There are no upfront costs and you pay only for the events analyzed, with no additional software to deploy or subscriptions to threat intelligence feeds required.

 Q: How much does Amazon GuardDuty cost?

-Amazon GuardDuty is priced based on the quantity of AWS CloudTrail Events analyzed and the volume of Amazon VPC Flow Log and DNS Log data analyzed.
+Amazon GuardDuty is priced based on the quantity of Amazon CloudTrail Events analyzed and the volume of Amazon VPC Flow Log and DNS Log data analyzed.
 There is no additional charge to enable these log sources for GuardDuty analysis.

-- AWS CloudTrail S3 Data Event analysis – GuardDuty continuously analyzes CloudTrail S3 data events, monitoring access and activity of all your Amazon S3 buckets.
+- Amazon CloudTrail S3 Data Event analysis – GuardDuty continuously analyzes CloudTrail S3 data events, monitoring access and activity of all your Amazon S3 buckets.
 CloudTrail S3 data event analysis is charged per 1,000,000 events per month and are pro-rated.

 There are no upfront charges and you pay only for the data analyzed.